 Blood Tests

-Certain parasitic infections trigger immune responses detectable in blood tests, including eosinophilia (high eosinophil count) and specific antibody detection.
+Certain parasitic infections can trigger immune responses detectable in blood tests, including eosinophilia and, for specific infections, antibody or blood-smear testing.

 Treatment Options for Nasal Worms

-Treating worms in the nose depends on the parasite type and severity of infection.
+Treating parasites in the nose depends on the parasite type and severity of infection.
 Here’s how doctors typically approach it:

-• Mechanical Removal: Physical extraction using forceps during endoscopy is often necessary for visible larvae or adult worms.
+- Mechanical Removal: Physical extraction during endoscopy is often necessary for visible larvae or foreign parasitic material.

-• Symptomatic Treatment: Nasal sprays, decongestants, and pain relievers help ease discomfort during recovery.
+- Symptomatic Treatment: Nasal care, pain relievers, and other supportive measures help ease discomfort during recovery.

 Early diagnosis and treatment greatly improve outcomes and reduce risk of complications.